 - Take responsibility for their own safety within the limit of their knowledge, experience and skills.

-View: Risk Management Guidelines
+View: HikeWest Activity Risk Management Guidelines

 The risk management programs and procedures that HikeWest encourages Member Clubs to put in place and maintain are also an important factor in ensuring a Club remains eligible for the insurances available to our Member Clubs.
 An annual questionnaire completed by each club informs the insurers of how the club is actively managing and mitigating risk in its activities.